Barry Crump: Biography

 Born in Papatoetoe, Auckland, Crump was the second of six children.
-His parents were share-milkers, and his father was regularly violent towards his wife and children.
+His parents were share-milkers who worked in the Taupaki area, and his father was regularly violent towards his wife and children.

 Crump worked for many years as a government deer-culler in areas of New Zealand native forest (termed "the bush").
 He wrote his first novel, A Good Keen Man, in 1960, based on his experiences as a government hunter.
 It was a fictional account of a young hunter who has to suffer through a series of hunting partners who are often unsuitable for the job.
-This novel became one of the most popular in New Zealand history, and Crump's success continued with Hang on a Minute Mate (1961), One of Us (1962), There and Back (1963), Gulf (1964), A Good Keen Girl (1970), Bastards I Have Met (1971), and others, which capitalized on the appeal of his good-natured itinerant self-sufficient characters and an idiomatic "blokey" writing style that he developed after his first book.
+This novel became one of the most popular in New Zealand history, and Crump's success continued with Hang on a Minute Mate (1961), One of Us (1962), There and Back (1963), Gulf (1964), A Good Keen Girl (1970), Bastards I Have Met (1971), and others, which capitalised on the appeal of his good-natured itinerant self-sufficient characters and an idiomatic "blokey" writing style that he developed after his first book.

-In 1969, five children drowned after driving a car into Lake Matahina at a camp that Crump helped to run.
+In 1969, five children drowned after driving a [Land rover]car into Lake Matahina at a camp that Crump helped to run.
 Crump was charged with manslaughter over the deaths, but these charges were dropped.
-Fleur Adcock, one of Crump's ex-wives, said that it was negligence on his behalf that the children died, (despite Crump not being present at the camp at the time of the accident).
+Fleur Adcock, one of Crump's ex-wives, said that it was negligence on his behalf that the children died (despite Crump not being present at the camp at the time of the accident).

 Crump travelled throughout Australia (where he hunted crocodiles for two years), Europe, Turkey, and India, the result of which was his conversion to the Baháʼí Faith by 1982.
 In 1988 Crump nearly died from accidentally inhaling cyanide when trapping possums.
 Towards the end of his life his literary style changed as he wrote children's stories featuring characters he created; vis the Pungapeople.

 Crump was also well known for appearing in a series of acclaimed New Zealand television advertisements for Toyota's four-wheel drive Hilux utes, which relied on his image as a stalwart "bushman".
 The ads aired between 1982 and 1995.
 He played an archetypal Kiwi bloke in the 1964 New Zealand film Runaway.

 Crump's song, "Side By Side", featuring his "sidekick" Scotty (broadcaster Lloyd Scott), was used as the theme song for Team New Zealand in the America's Cup.
 Crump was awarded the New Zealand 1990 Commemoration Medal in 1990, and was appointed a Member of the Order of the British Empire in the 1994 New Year Honours, for services to literature and the community.

 Crump was featured on a New Zealand $1.00 postage stamp in 1995 as part of the "Famous New Zealanders" issue.